 Nike Air: The More You Know

 Hit the ground running.
 That’s exactly what Nike did when they introduced Nike Air to their running line.
-Nike and Tetra Plastics became a match made in Swoosh heaven ?.
+Nike and Tetra Plastics became a match made in Swoosh heaven.

-As we continue to dive into Air Max Month, we wanted to drop some gems about Nike Air so sit back and get ready to take some notes because class is in session ???.
+As we continue to dive into Air Max Month, we wanted to drop some gems about Nike Air so sit back and get ready to take some notes because class is in session.

 – Tetra Plastics became a part of the Nike Air effort in the 1970s.
 Their innovating blow molding and visi tubing technique helped create a plastic-forming process that produces hollow parts within the Air unit to provide design flexibility and a flat tubing that helped create taller, cleaner, and more durable Air soles.
 In 1991, Nike finally completed the purchase of Tetra Plastics.
 Fast forward to 2017 and it is renamed to the Air Manufacturing Innovation HQ.